NottsCSS/forensics-workshop/0x2_Forensics_Warmup_2/solution.md

-Use file to check what kind of file is this
+1. Use `file` to find out what kind of file is this
-Change the file extension and open again
+2. Change the file extension and open again